Lake Guinas Namibia

 Lake Guinas is home to a species of cichlid fish – the ‘Tilapia guinasana’, which are critically endangered since they are only naturally found in this lake.

 Swimming is a popular activity at Lake Guinas.
 It’s not recommended to enter the lake if you are not comfortable swimming since it is more than 130 meters deep in the center.
+Be aware that swimming in freshwater in Namibia poses a risk for Billharzia.

 No, fishing is strictly prohibited at Lake Guinas.
 Furthermore, lake visitors should refrain from catching the fish as one species is critically endangered.